karlbenedict/karlbenedict.github.io/CV/CV.md

 ### Credit Courses

-#. *Introduction to Spatial Data Management* (OILS 515, University of New Mexico; Organization, Information and Learning Sciences): Spring 2014
+#. *Introduction to Spatial Data Management* (OILS 515, University of New Mexico; Organization, Information and Learning Sciences): Spring 2014, Spring 2015 (scheduled)

 #. *Spatial Data Management in Environmental Sciences* (INFO 533 \[1-week intensive course co-taught with Will Shuart], University of New Mexico, University Library): June 2011, 2012, 2013, 2014